Universal structures in $\mathbb C$-linear enumerative invariant theories: Proofs of Theorems and

-Thus rewriting \eq{wc5eq8} in the form \eq{wc5eq7}, we see that every term on the right hand side is zero, so $[\M_{\bs d}^\ss(\mu'')]_\inv=0$, a contradiction, as \eq{wc5eq9} fails for $\mu'',\bs d$.
-Therefore Theorem \ref{wc5thm1}(iii) holds.
+Thus rewriting \eq{wc5eq8} in the form \eq{wc5eq7}, we see that every term on the right-hand side is zero, so $\big[\M_{\bs d}^\ss(\mu'')\big]_\inv=0$, a contradiction, as \eq{wc5eq9} fails for $\mu''$, $\bs d$.
+Therefore Theorem~\ref{wc5thm1}(iii) holds.
 This completes the proof. \end{proof}